iamajoe/fsy/README.md

     1. [ ] Create a backup file upon start of downloading
     2. [ ] On watch file changes, check if there is a bkp file
     3. [ ] Delete it after download
-- [ ] Support directories
+- [ ] Test directories and single files
-    1. [ ] Implement relative paths
-    2. [ ] Watch changes on recursive
-        - *Does the watcher support out of the box directories?*
-    3. [ ] Inform of the multiple paths and relative paths to be downloaded
 - [ ] On initialization, perform check for sync